nllz/IRTF-HRPC/draft-research.md

 The major work of localization is translating the user interface and documentation.
 Localization involves not only changing the language interaction, but also other relevant changes such as display of numbers, dates, currency, and so on.
 The better internationalized an application is, the easier it is to localize it for a particular language and character encoding scheme.

 Open standards
-: Conform  {{RFC2606}}: Various national and international standards bodies, such as ANSI, ISO, IEEE, and ITU-T, develop a variety of protocol and service specifications that are similar to Technical Specifications defined here.
+: Conform  {{RFC2606}} : Various national and international standards bodies, such as ANSI, ISO, IEEE, and ITU-T, develop a variety of protocol and service specifications that are similar to Technical Specifications defined here.
 National and international groups also publish "implementors' agreements" that are analogous to Applicability Statements, capturing a body of implementation-specific detail concerned with the practical application of their standards.
 All of these are considered to be "open external standards" for the purposes of the Internet Standards Process.

 Openness
 : The quality of the unfiltered Internet that allows for free access to other hosts.

-: Absence of centralized points of control &#x2013; a feature that is assumed to make it easy for new users to join and new uses to unfold {{Brown}}.
+: Absence of centralized points of control - a feature that is assumed to make it easy for new users to join and new uses to unfold {{Brown}}.

 Permissionless innovation
 : The freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.
-As well as using existing protocols in new ways without having to ask.
+As well as using existing protocols in new ways without having to seek permission.

 Privacy
 : The right of an entity (normally a person), acting in its own behalf, to determine the degree to which it will interact with its environment, including the degree to which the entity is willing to share its personal information with others. {{RFC4949}}